2mh/europarl-dissect/README.rst

 - `NLTK 2.0.4 <http://www.nltk.org/>`__
 - `SciPy 0.12.0 <http://sourceforge.net/projects/scipy/>`__

-It comes shipped with following two frameworks in its ``lib/`` directory already, to ensure better compatibility for the time being:
+The following two frameworks are included inside the ``lib/`` directory, to ensure better compatibility for the time being:

 - `DISSECT 0.1.0 <http://clic.cimec.unitn.it/composes/toolkit/installation.html>`__ is used for creating the semantic spaces and calculate all similarities involved.
 - `TreeTaggerWrapper <http://perso.limsi.fr/pointal/?id=dev:treetaggerwrapper>`__  allows to efficiently access the `TreeTagger <http://www.cis.uni-muenchen.de/~schmid/tools/TreeTagger/>`__  program for POS tagging and lemmatization of the input material in various languages.